jasgreen/contact-form-submissions/readme.txt

 Files are stored in the /wp-content/uploads directory and can be previewed or downloaded from the single submission page.

-All submissions can be exported using the any WordPress post exporter.
+All submissions can be exported in CSV format using the export button.

 This plugin has been made with no ads or donation links so you can use this on all your sites.